Generalizable End-to-End Tool-Use RL with Synthetic CodeGym: CodeGym

 \subsection{Insights}

-The construction of CodeGym is motivated by a key insight: \textbf{code inherently embodies rigorous execution logic, which is similar to real-world workflows.} Taking advantage of this property, we transform coding problems into structured tools-use environments where agents must use tools to solve tasks.
-This design bridges the gap between static datasets and interactive training, offering both the diversity of real-world workflows and the verifiability required for reinforcement learning.
+The construction of CodeGym is motivated by a key insight: \textbf{code inherently embodies rigorous execution logic, which is similar to real-world workflows.} \textit{For example, a loop that continues until a condition is satisfied mirrors iterative approval rounds in complex decision-making workflows.} Taking advantage of this property, we transform coding problems into structured tool-use environments where agents use tools to solve tasks.
+This design bridges the gap between static datasets and interactive training, offering the diversity of real-world workflows for reinforcement learning.

 Figure~\ref{fig:env_example} illustrates how an interactive task is transformed from a coding problem.
 The original problem is \textit{`Finding the number closest to $K$ in a sorted list of length $N$.'} From the corresponding coding solution (see Appendix~\ref{app:transfer_example}), we extract three atomic actions: (1) \verb|observe|, which returns the array length $N$ together with the target $K$; (2) \verb|look_up_pos|, which returns the element at index $i$; and (3) \verb|done|, which submits the final answer.
 These actions form the tool set available to the agent.
-The environment is initialized with a specific task configuration, after which the agent interacts by invoking tools and ultimately produces an answer; correctness is assessed through a binary reward.
+The environment is initialized with a specific task configuration that is hidden from the agent.
+The agent then interacts with the environment by invoking tools and ultimately produces an answer, whose correctness is evaluated, and a binary reward is assigned.

 More broadly, program execution can be reimagined as a structured action sequence in which agents must not only master individual tool calls but also compose them into coherent workflows.
 This compositional nature, coupled with the verifiable outcomes of coding tasks, makes CodeGym particularly well-suited for cultivating general-purpose tool-use capabilities and robust agent training.